 Application forms can be filled out on-line.
 Students are asked to submit their applications by February 1st, keeping in mind that files (including letters of reference) will also need to be evaluated at that time.
 Letters of reference should be submitted directly to the School of Graduate Studies on the appropriate forms.
 Admission decisions are normally made by April 1.
 Late applications may be considered if openings are available.

 General admission inquiries should be addressed to the School of Graduate Studies.
-Specific queries about programs can be sent to the appropriate faculty members, or to the Chair of the Psychology Graduate Studies Committee, Dr. Darcy Hallett or the Department Secretary, Marilyn Simms.
+Specific queries about programs can be sent to the appropriate faculty members, or to the Chair of the Psychology Graduate Studies Committee, Dr. Brent Snook or the Department Secretary, Marilyn Simms.

 Programs are tailored to suit the needs of individual backgrounds.
 At the beginning of the program, the student will normally be required to take Advanced Statistics in Psychology (Psychology 6000) unless (s)he has already passed an equivalent honors or graduate course.
 The remaining courses will be chosen to best suit the area of specialization.
 In addition, all students using animals in their research are required to attend a series of animal care seminars, usually during the winter semester of the first year.

 Each candidate shall submit an original thesis based on an approved experimental research topic.
 At the time of admission, a student often requests a specific supervisor.
 When a specific supervisor is not requested, the interests of the student are matched with a supervisor in the student's area of interest.
 The supervisor assists the student in selecting a program of studies and a thesis topic, and, early in the program, in establishing a committee which will help in the planning and implementation of thesis research.
 The committee later certifies that a completed thesis is ready for examination.
 Examination for Master's theses is done through correspondence with one examiner internal to the university and another examiner external to the university.
 For Doctoral theses, a formal public Oral Defense is examined by two internal and one external examiners.